hunt-genes/SMED8020/Day2/README.md

 ###### In terminal:

-This is how you make the terminal know where your files are/what directory to work from and you can copy this and paste it into your terminal For example: cd /mnt/c/Users/name00/Desktop/SMED8020/2021/Day2/
+As initially described on Day 1, you need to first make the terminal know where your files are/what directory to work from and you can copy this and paste it into your terminal.
+For example:
+cd /mnt/c/Users/name00/Desktop/SMED8020/2021/Day2/

+Then have a look at the top of the files:

 ```
 less day2.bim | head